Lukas412/cs_flash/README.md

 This Project can be used to trigger external devices, \
 while you are currently flash banged in Counter Strike.

-This script presses the `f13` key, when a CSGO flashbang is detected.!
+This script presses the `f13` key, when a CSGO flashbang is detected!

 The project is for `Windows` only.
 But it should be not much effort to port it to linux.